 On November 8, 2022 a putative securities class action complaint was filed in the United States District Court for the Northern District of California alleging that the company and two former executives violated Sections 10(b) and 20(a) of the Securities Exchange Act and SEC Rule 10b-5.
-The complaint alleges generally that between March 2021 and October 2022 material misstatements and omissions were made to shareholders regarding the TOGETHER study of peginterferon lambda for the treatment of COVID-19 as well as the likelihood of FDA approval of an Emergency Use Authorization for peginterferon lambda.
+The complaint alleged generally that between March 2021 and October 2022, material misstatements and omissions were made to shareholders regarding the TOGETHER study of peginterferon lambda for the treatment of COVID-19 as well as the likelihood of FDA approval of an Emergency Use Authorization for peginterferon lambda.
 The Court appointed a lead plaintiff on March 2, 2023.
-The litigation is currently ongoing.
+On April 10, 2023, the lead plaintiff filed a notice of voluntary dismissal without prejudice.